MuhammadAbdulrehman-bit/OOP-LAB-PROJECT/README.md

 - **Deposit**: Users can deposit funds into their accounts.
 - **Withdraw**: Users can withdraw funds from their accounts.
 - **Check Balance**: Users can check their account balance at any time.
+- **Create Row**: The application is connected to a database for storing account information and transaction history.
+- **Delete Row**: The application is connected to a database for storing account information and transaction history.
 - **Database Integration**: The application is connected to a database for storing account information and transaction history.

 ## Installation